-This is a comparison between the new exceptionally light packs launched in 2018, Osprey Exos vs Gregory Optic, so see which is better.
+This is a comparison between the new exceptionally light packs launched recently, Osprey Exos vs Gregory Optic, so see which is better.

 What this is about

 As you may know, in 2018 Osprey has launched new versions of their Exos packs.
 The Exos packs have been around probably for 9 years or so, and have been upgraded a few times in the past.
 More about the previous Exos 58 please see in my review.